 International Education has always been integral to Dr. Marcus’ role as a teacher, scholar, and administrator.
 He has worked with Title VI and other funding mechanisms for international education for nearly two decades.
 He has strived to innovate classroom tools for delivering international and global learning outcomes within his own field and expanded across disciplinary divides.
 He continues to wrestle intellectually with key barriers to the delivery of international and global learning outcomes such as measurability, articulation, and costing.
 He has served in diverse leadership roles for policy and administration for instruction and education abroad, as a liaison for students abroad, leading classes abroad, as Chair of the CSULB International Education Committee of the Academic Senate, as Chair of the CSU System’s Academic Council for International Programs, and as the director of the CSULB International Studies Program.

-Dr. Marcus has worked in Madagascar, Kenya, The Democratic Republic of the Congo, Uganda, Israel and the U.S. and has studied in France and Ecuador.
+Since 1991 Dr. Marcus has conducted research in Madagascar, Kenya, Israel, Uganda, The Democratic Republic of the Congo, and the U.S. and has additional professional experience in France, Guatemala, and Ecuador.
 His research focuses on the relationships between macro-political institutional change, popular perceptions, and decentralization.
-He has a particular interest in unpacking the impacts of political change from the macro to the most local level of cardinal sectors, particularly water, forestry, and mining.
-His forthcoming book titled The Politics of Institutional Change in Madagascar considers the evolution of such changes throughout Madagascar’s Third Republic (1992-2010).
+His recent book is titled The Politics of Institutional Failure in Madagascar’s Third Republic (Rowman Littlefield/Lexington in 2015).
 Other recent publications can be found in such journals as Party Politics, Institute for Security Studies, Journal of Human Development, Current Conservation, Conservation and Society, Journal of the American Water Resources Association, African Studies Review, Current History, Afrika Spectrum, Human Ecology, Journal of Asian and African Studies, African Studies Quarterly, and diverse edited volumes.